 Whether channeled from the astral plane, or just the transformation of electricity into sound, Live on Star's End 08.26.18 is for those seeking a deeper examination of tone and mood.
 Anyone in love with Spacemusic and its very specific poetry will want to own this recording.
 While this musical form may have been established in the 1970s, Live on Star's End 08.26.18 feels made-yesterday fresh.
 A ceaselessly inventive work, its history begins now.

-Please tune into STAR'S END this weekend for music from Live on Star's End 08.26.18 by Chuck van Zyl - the special Thank You Gift for contributors to WXPN's Winter 2020 Fundraiser
+Listeners to the 02.23.20 broadcast of STAR'S END heard music from Live on Star's End 08.26.18 by Chuck van Zyl - the special Thank You Gift for contributors to WXPN's Winter 2020 Fundraiser

 The CD premiums pictured were donated by the label/artist and available (in limited quantities) as thank-you gifts to those making a credit card donation by phone during the 02.23.20 fundraising broadcast of STAR'S END.
 More traditional premiums furnished by WXPN were also offered during this broadcast and throughout the Winter 2020 Fund Drive.